 Bangalow has a distinct village character.
 It is an historic township nestled in verdant landscape.
 A mix of commercial, civic and residential uses.
-It has a Pdistinctive main street with awnings and verandahs.
-Station Street precinct has a looser grain, containing mostly individual buildings in landscaped setbacks (including a number of Heritage items), which contrasts with the Byron Street's tighter urban fabric of Byron Street.
+Distinctive Main Street with awnings and verandahs.
+Station street precinct has a looser grain, containing mostly individual buildings in landscaped setbaks (including a number of Heritage items), which contrasts Byron Street's tighter urban fabric.